 December 24, 2016

 My current research project is seeking the nonverbal communication channels and semiotic properties that underlie human life, and later, human language.
 In my article on "Nonverbal Steps to the Origin of Language" (see April 28, 2016, below), I examine the semantic structure of self-proclaiming--"I am here"--messages.
-Today, I discovered the existence of an "I am here" message sent and received by fundamental subatomic particles some 13.7 billion years ago.
+Today, I discovered the existence of an "I am here" message sent and received by fundamental subatomic particles some 13.8 billion years ago.
 Specifically, electrons communicated with individual electrons by means of an emitted photon, warning each other to avoid collision by changing course.
 It was established early on that electrons should send and receive such photon warning messages.
 This extremely early proto-signaling may have set the stage for later communication in the life and languages of Homo.
-Updates on this research as they arise . . .
-Ideas are always welcome . . .
-Thanks!
+To view the article in process, please click HERE.

 August 28, 2016

 The movie Containment--which documents my team's involvement with designing markers for the WIPP nuclear-waste repository--has been released.
 To view the movie's trailer, please click HERE.